PiusNyakoojo/code-challenges/ui-transition/README.md

 ### [Demo](https://code-challenge-0.firebaseapp.com)

-**Objective:** Transition between 2 states: Initial and Success using pure JavaScript.
+**Objective:** Transition between 2 states: Initial and Success using pure JavaScript or the JavaScript framework of your choosing upon click of a button.

 **Additional Features:**
 * Mobile support